-To be eligible to be a Reach researcher, you must be an undergraduate or graduate student who is registered for the full upcoming academic year (Fall & Winter 2021-2022) at the University of Toronto.
+To be eligible to be a Reach researcher, you must be an undergraduate or graduate student who is registered for the full next academic year (Fall & Winter) at the University of Toronto.

 Reach researchers are recruited from a variety of disciplines and academic backgrounds, such as: engineering, business, law, global affairs & public policy, public health, medicine, social sciences, and more.
 Reach research teams are unique due to their interdisciplinary and collaborative nature.
 This diversity of perspectives brings different lenses to the research process.
 Students learn from their peers and the experience prepares them for future collaboration in the workplace.

 An ideal candidate will have the following qualities: